KhanAnupamShafi/mealDb-React-MaterialUi/README.md

 ### Learn About This Project

-- Hungry.db

 1. Api data fetched from [MealDB](https://www.themealdb.com/api.php/)
 2. Search data from meal db
 3. Routing enabled for each meal details

 ## 👩‍💻 Languages Used: